 There's nothing like a "live" wedding band to get a crowd excited and create a sense of sophistication.
 A good bandleader will play the master of ceremonies at your reception, interacting with folks on the dance floor, paying attention to the "feel" of the room and selecting music accordingly.

 Pros: Live music is, well, live.
 You and your guests will experience the pleasure of a performance.
 Anything can happen to raise the excitement level, from an infectious horn section interlude to a moving solo.

 Cons: Bands can be more expensive than DJs.
 Also, no matter how great the band, they can't have the repertoire of a standard DJ, who can keep a huge variety of music on hand.
-However, take a moment to review Big Wow's playlist...it covers many eras and genres.
+However, take a moment to review The Velvet Hour's playlist...it covers many eras and genres.